 Best Titanium: L'ange Ondulé Curling Wand Blush

 Truth: When it comes to the best curling irons for short hair, this one is about as demure as they come.
 (It's the perfect shade of baby pink—if you're into that kind of thing.)
 However, it also has the reviews and technology to back up its good looks.
-The soft-touch handle makes it easy to grip, and its pure titanium build with an advanced heat mechanism (never exceeding 410 degrees F) ensures minimal styling damage.
+The soft-touch handle makes it easy to grip, and its pure titanium build with an advanced heat mechanism (never exceeding 410 degrees F) claims to ensure minimal styling damage.

 Best Titanium, Runner-Up: Foxybae Wanderlux Rose Gold Curling Wand

-Sleek, rose-gold packaging aside (but seriously, who wouldn't want to display this on their vanity?), this one-inch wand by Foxybae consistently receives five-star reviews on sites like Ulta and is applauded for its habit of inducing impeccable shine and hold—sans spray.
+Sleek, rose-gold packaging aside (but seriously, who wouldn't want to display this on their vanity?), this one-inch wand by Foxybae consistently receives five-star reviews on sites like Ulta and is applauded for its habit of potentially inducing impeccable shine and hold—sans spray.

 Best Ceramic: Sultra The Bombshell Rod Curling Iron